ConvoStack/convostack/docs/docs/frontend/fe-components.md

 To use the `CustomMessage` prop, you can provide a custom component that you have created that incorporates the `Message` component according to your own requirements.

-Here's an example of how to use the `CustomMessage` prop with `Message`:

 ### Props

 The `Message` component currently has the following props: